Parameterized Complexity of Path Set Packing: Introduction

-Path Set Packing itself has been mainly studied for the case when the underlying graph $G$ is a grid graph; the corresponding conflict graphs are called EPG graphs\cite{GolumbicLS09}.
+{\psp} itself has been mainly studied for the case when the underlying graph $G$ is a grid graph; the corresponding conflict graphs are called EPG graphs \cite{GolumbicLS09}.
 It was shown in \cite{GolumbicLS09} that every graph is an EPG graph.
-This immediately implies the following, because of well-known results on MIS on general graphs.
+Further, there is no $2^{o(n)}$ time exact algorithm for MIS assuming ETH \cite{DBLP:journals/eatcs/LokshtanovMS11}, {\is} is W[1]-hard by solution size \cite{DBLP:series/mcs/DowneyF99}, and these results immediately implies the following.